Indoor Air Quality Testing Standards

-In India, no separate IAQ standards / guidelines are yet designed.
-But, some components involved in determining indoor air quality are considered in National Building Code 2016 (NBC).
-The other standards we may look up to are given by World Health Organisation (WHO), Occupational Safety and Health Administration (OSHA) and American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE).
+In India, no separate IAQ standards/guidelines are yet designed.
+But, some components involved in determining indoor air quality are considered in the National Building Code 2016 (NBC).
+The other standards we may look up to are given by World Health Organisation (WHO), Occupational Safety and Health Administration (OSHA) and the American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE).

 Why are IAQS guidelines designed?

-Back in school after our exams we used to get grades, right?
-These grades; A, B, C, D were set on some guidelines; like if a student scores above 80 he gets A grade and so on.
+Back in school after our exams, we used to get grades, right?
+These grades; A, B, C, D were set on some guidelines; like if a student scores above 80 he gets an A grade and so on.